willfindlay/4109-midterm-practice/practice.md

 27. The CBC-MAC uses a block cipher in cbc-mode to create a hash function.
 Is this secure?
 When is it secure and when is it not?

+- fixed message lengths cause problems
+    - in that case, security is based on the underlying block cipher

 28. Suppose we propose the following MAC: given a message broken into blocks `m_1, m_1, ..., m_r`, we compute